 “I don’t think so, Dad.”

 Sunday dragged for Darryl.
 He ate breakfast.
 He did his homework.
 He read a book.
-He watched the Raiders game on TV.
+He watched the 49ers’ game on TV.
 He ate lunch.
 He took a nap.
 He read the Sunday comics.
-He watched a rerun of CSI Miami on TV.
+He watched a rerun of CSI Miami on TV he’d already seen twice.

 Monday was even worse.
 His classes all dragged and the teachers seemed to drone on like a movie running in slow motion.
 Finally the day was over and he went home.
 He worked on his homework and had a snack.
 Everything seemed to take at least twice as long as normal.
 As the time approached seven p.m. the clock seemed to start running backwards.
-At least for Darryl it did.
+At least for Darryl, that’s how it seem.
 Finally it was time to get his two costumes on and get going.

 “Here are two twenties, Darryl,” his dad offered.
 “Give one to Jason’s mother to help pay for your dinner, then keep the other in case you need it to buy something at the dance.”